 Read my Christmas in New York post for info these ideas and more!

 The Christmas window displays are different every year!
-Check out my other holiday tours below:
+Check out the photos I took when I loved in NYC:

 Unfortunately, I missed a few years after our move ...
 I'll try to be more consistent in the future!

 NYC has thousands of restaurants, but figuring out where to eat can be challenging during this walk.
 There are lots of options along 5th Avenue, all of which may be packed and/or impossible to get into.
 And once you get the Upper East Side, things tend to get pricey.

 Here are a few suggestions, all vegetarian-friendly (and all indicated on green on the walking map) ... make reservations for nicer places: